Graph Contrastive Learning under Heterophily via Graph Filters: Experiments

-\textbf{\alg vs Self-supervised Baselines.} Next, we compare \alg with existing baselines for self-supervised representation learning.
-We consider traditional representation learning methods like DeepWalk \citep{perozzi2014deepwalk}, deep learning methods including DGI \citep{velickovic2019deep}, BGRL \citep{thakoor2021large}, and GRACE \citep{zhu2020deep}, and other popular representation learning baselines like Raw Features and DeepWalk + Raw Features as baselines.
-We also include MixHop \citep{abu2019mixhop} in our experiments as the supervised learning baseline.
-Table \ref{tab:benchmark_baselines} compares the performance of \alg{} when used on its own, \alg{} (no-aug), and when it is applied to the graphs that are augmented with Edge Removing (ER) on the graphs with homophily and Feature Masking (FM) on the graphs with heterophily.
-We see that \alg{} shows a significant boost on graphs with heterophily and a comparable performance on the graphs with homophily.
-Even without explicit augmentation, \alg{} surpasses other baselines on graphs with heterophily, which confirms the effectiveness of the high-pass channel.
-Importantly, applying \alg{} to graphs that are explicitly augmented achieves a comparable performance under homophily.
-Thus, the high-pass filter combined with explicit augmentations does not harm the performance on such graphs. {Compared to supervised learning model such as MixHop trained in an end-to-end manner, HLCL achieves a comparable or superior performances.
-This, demonstrates the effectiveness of our design.}\looseness=-1
+\textbf{\alg vs Self-supervised Baselines.} We compare \alg with existing baselines for self-supervised representation learning.
+We consider general graph self-supervised learning methods like DGI ~\citep{velickovic2019deep}, BGRL ~\citep{thakoor2021large}, and GRACE ~\citep{zhu2020deep} as well as graph self-supervised learning methods that focus on learning under heterophily like HGRL ~\citep{chen2022towards}, and SP-GCL ~\citep{wang2022can}.
+In addition, we also include popular general graph supervised learning methods like GCN ~\cite{kipf2016semi}, and graph supervised learning method targeting graphs under heterophily like MixHop, H2GCN, GloGNN, and CPGNN \citep{abu2019mixhop,zhu2020beyond,zhu2021graph,li2022finding}.
+We record the hyperparameters for our experiments in Sec. \ref{sec:hype} Table \ref{tab:benchmark_baselines} shows that \alg{} achieves a significant boost on graphs with heterophily and a comparable performance on graphs with homophily compared to the popular graph CL methods, showing up to 7\% performance boost on Chameleon and 5\% boost on Penn94.
+Compared to supervised methods such as H2GCN trained in an end-to-end manner, \alg achieves a comparable performances under homophily and superior performance on heterophilic graphs like Chameleon by 10\% and Squirrel by 3\%.
+This confirms the effectiveness of \alg.

-\textbf{Large-scale Experiments} Next, to confirm effectiveness and scalability of \alg, we apply it to large-scale real-world datasets.
-Table \ref{tab:large_data} shows that \alg achieves up to 6\% higher accuracy on large-scale datasets compared to baselines, and easily scales to large graphs.